-- 1. Give equal chances to females and males to ask and also answer questions in class. - 2.
+- 2. Do not use harsh, threatening language or actions that instil fear in both females and males. - 3.3.
+Discuss how GESI issues related to the teaching and learning activities of the lesson would be addressed. - E g.
+1. Give equal chances to females and males to ask and also answer questions in class. - 2.
 Assign leadership roles to females. - 3.4.
-Identify where, and which, 21st century skills that can be developed or applied in the lesson and how they can help student teachers to support basic school leaners to develop these skills through STS activities.
+Identify where, and which, 21st century skills that can be developed or applied in the lesson and how they can help student teachers to support basic school leaners to develop these skills through STS activities. - E.g. (1) The use of power point/excel to do presentations.

-- presentations, TLM or other resources which need to be developed to support learning - Tutors should be expected to have a plan for the next lesson for student teachers - E.g. (1) The use of power point/excel to do presentations.
 Use Microsoft word to do assignments as well as teaching and learning resources. - 2.
-Development of problem-solving skills and critical thinking through the use of leading and probing questions. - 3.5.
-Ask tutors to read the assessment activities in the various manuals and identify areas that require clarification.
+Development of problem-solving skills and critical thinking through the use of leading and probing questions. - Read the assessment activities in the various manuals and identify areas that require clarification.

-- (1) Inform tutors to ask student teachers to draw a fully labelled diagram of the human digestive system and the vertical section of the human tooth. - (2) Ask student-teachers to design a simple experiment with boiling water (a straw can be used to colour the bottom of the water) to demonstrate convection currents.
-This exercise should be added to the student teacher's subject portfolio. - (3) Encourage tutors to instruct student -teachers to work in groups (in mixed ability, multi- age & and pay attention to the composition of females and males during the group work) to use either concept maps, simulations
+Note: (1) Inform tutors to ask student teachers to draw a fully labelled diagram of the human digestive system and the vertical section of the human tooth.

+(2) Ask student-teachers to design a simple experiment with boiling water (a straw can be used to colour the bottom of the water) to demonstrate convection currents.
+This exercise should be added to the student teacher's subject portfolio.